BitDAO (BIT) Price Reaches $0.42 on Major Exchanges

 - Hokkaidu Inu (HOKK) traded up 0.6% against the dollar and now trades at $0.0004 or 0.00000001 BTC.

 BitDAO launched on August 16th, 2021.
 BitDAO’s total supply is 10,000,000,000 tokens and its circulating supply is 3,000,000,000 tokens.
+The official message board for BitDAO is medium.com/bitdao.
+BitDAO’s official Twitter account is @bitdao_official and its Facebook page is accessible here.
 The Reddit community for BitDAO is https://reddit.com/r/BitDAO.
-BitDAO’s official message board is medium.com/bitdao.
 The official website for BitDAO is www.bitdao.io.
-BitDAO’s official Twitter account is @bitdao_official and its Facebook page is accessible here.

 BitDAO Token Trading

 It is usually not possible to buy alternative cryptocurrencies such as BitDAO directly using US dollars.
-Investors seeking to acquire BitDAO should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy BitDAO using one of the aforementioned exchanges.
+Investors seeking to trade BitDAO should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy BitDAO using one of the exchanges listed above.

 Receive News & Updates for BitDAO Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for BitDAO and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.